anniejw6/jobs-proganalytics/CONTRIBUTING.md

     ```
     You can name it however you want.

-4. Make your changes.
+4. All of the content in this book is located in the `content/` folder, so find the appropriate file and make your changes there.

 5. Don't forget to add yourself in `contributors.md`.

 6. Commit and push your changes, then make a pull request from Github.

-**IMPORTANT**

-Please, don't forget to update your fork.
-While you made your changes, the content of the `master` branch can change because other pull requests were merged and it can create conflicts.
-This is why you have to rebase on `master` every time before pushing your changes and check that your branch doesn't have any conflicts with `master`.

-Thanks!
+If you have any questions, feel free to shoot me an e-mail.

 Much of the content of this contribution doc was written by [0xAX](https://github.com/0xAX/linux-insides/blob/master/CONTRIBUTING.md)